teambit/bit/README.md

 It’s key role is to serve as a source of truth for syncing shared code across different repositories.
 It also helps to organize and make all your shared components discoverable.

-Much like Git repositories, Scopes are lightweight and can also be [set up on any server](https://teambit.github.io/docs/advanced.html#host-your-own-scope).
+Much like Git repositories, scopes are lightweight and can be [set up on any server](https://teambit.github.io/docs/advanced.html#host-your-own-scope).

-Let's create a free Scope on the [Bit community hub](https://bitsrc.io/signup).
+Let's create a free Scope on the [Bit community hub](https://bitsrc.io/signup) - so we could view it through a more discoverable UI, run component tests in isolation and later install them using Yarn / NPM.

 ### Share source code components directly from your repository

-To break the overhead of sharing more modules, Bit enables you to track subsets of files in your repository as reusable components and isolate them with everything they need to execute.
+To break the overhead of sharing more code, Bit enables you to track subsets of files in your repository as reusable components and isolate them with everything they need in order to execute.

 Let's isolate the UI components `button`, `login` and `logo` in the following project's directory structure.
 ```